-Sudan army announces withdrawal from el-Fasher, UN warns of RSF atrocities
+Sudan army withdraws from Darfur’s el-Fasher as UN warns of RSF atrocities

 Elsewhere, RSF fighters ran riot in the town of Bara in the central Kordofan region over the weekend, killing at least 47 people, including nine women, the Sudan Doctors Network said.

-The RSF grew out of the notorious government-backed/linked militia known as the Janjaweed, which brutalised the Sudanese during the Darfur conflict in the 2000s.
+The RSF grew out of the notorious government-linked militia known as the Janjaweed, which brutalised the Sudanese during the Darfur conflict in the 2000s.

 The latest war has killed more than 40,000 people and created the world’s worst humanitarian crisis, with part of the country, including the el-Fasher area, plunged into famine.
-More than 14 million people have fled their homes.

 The conflict has been marked by gross atrocities, including ethnically motivated killings and rape, according to the UN and rights groups.